zhitaryksergey/kleiner-pfiffikus/wp-content/plugins/woo-product-feed-pro/readme.txt

 * Strip HTML from the (short) description attributes

 == Upgrade Notice ==

+= 10.8.4 =
+Fixed an issue with Skroutz feeds where product sizes that are out of stock are now removed from the size field

+= 10.8.3 =
+Solved a PHP notice upon activation of plugin

+= 10.8.2 =
+Solved a PHP notice upon activation of plugin

+= 10.8.1 =
+Added the "is not empty" operator for filters and rules

+= 10.8.0 =
+When the product variable is not an object the retrieval of the stock status broke processing of the feed.
+Build in a check to prevent this from happening.

+= 10.7.9 =
+Tested for compatibility with WooCommerce 5.8

 = 10.7.8 =
 Reviews that have no rating or have deeplinks in the review text are now being removed fromn review feeds automatically as they are not allowed by Google